The Awning

 Added a drip edge

 Primed the drip edge.
-Laid flashing where the plywood meets the old roof; then tar
+Layed flashing where the plywood meets the old roof; then tar

 Roofing paper